 Improvement of the Group's Retail Program and Brand Development - The Group has made significant investments to improve its existing distribution network and strengthen its brand, primarily through the establishment of new distribution subsidiaries and an increase in the number of Natuzzi stores and Natuzzi galleries worldwide.
 See "Item 4.
 Information on the Company-Markets."

-As of March 31, 2009, there were 305 stores worldwide, including Natuzzi stores and Divani & Divani by Natuzzi stores, and 14 Italsofa stores in China.
-By using the same creative concepts and internal decorations in Natuzzi stores and Natuzzi galleries, the Group has created a coherent identity for the Natuzzi brand.
+As of March 31, 2010, there were 298 stores worldwide, including Natuzzi stores and Divani & Divani by Natuzzi stores, and 19 Italsofa stores.
+By using the same creative concepts and internal decorations in Natuzzi stores and Natuzzi galleries, the Group has created a coherent identity for the Natuzzi and Italsofa brands.

-In May 2007, the Group organized a Retail Congress in Italy, inviting all its partners worldwide to visit the Group's headquarters for product selection and collection renewal, and to participate in strategy sessions to develop marketing and advertising plans for the upcoming year.
-More than 230 stores and 500 persons participated in the Retail Congress.
-Due to the success of this event, the Group organized a similar event in 2008 and in May 2009.
+Since 2007, the Group has organized an annual Retail Congress in Italy, inviting all of its worldwide partners to visit the Group's headquarters for product selection and collection renewal, and to participate in strategy sessions aimed at developing marketing and advertising plans for the upcoming year.
+More than 230 stores and 500 persons participated at the most recent Retail Congress.
+Due to the success of the most recent event, the Group has confirmed it will continue this practice in 2010.

-Product Diversification - The Group believes that it is the Italian manufacturing company in the designer furniture and home decoration industry most capable of offering consumers carefully developed, coordinated living rooms at competitive prices through its "Total Look" offer.
+Product Diversification and Innovation- The Group believes that it is the Italian manufacturing company in the designer furniture and home decoration industry most capable of offering consumers carefully developed, coordinated living rooms at competitive prices through its "Total Look" offer.
 The Total Look offer is conceived in accordance with the latest trends in design, materials and colors, and includes high quality sofas, furnishings and accessories, all of which are developed in-house and presented in harmonic and personalized solutions.
 The Group has taken a number of steps to broaden its product lines, including the development of new models, such as modular and motion frames, and the introduction of new materials and colors, including exclusive fabrics and microfibers.
 See "Item 4.
-Information on the Company-Products."
-In order to add to its already vast offerings in upholstered furniture, the Group has begun to invest in its furnishings and accessories offerings.
+Information on the Company-Product Development" In order to add to its already vast offerings in upholstered furniture, the Group has begun to invest in its furnishings and accessories offerings.

 Beginning in 2006, the Group has further widened its collection of accessories by introducing wall units, thus completing its living room environment offering.
 The Group believes that expanding its Total Look offerings will strengthen its relationships with the world's leading distribution chains, which are interested in offering branded packages.
 The Group has invested in Natuzzi Style Center in Santeramo, Italy, to serve as a creative hub for the Group's design activities.
-The Style Center is improving its interaction with the market under the coordination of dedicated office Range managers

-(who provide a link between R&D and market needs).
-The first effects of this market oriented policy were visible during the last retail congress (Santeramo, Paris and Cologne), which resulted in positive feedback with respect to our products and pricing.
+The Style Center is improving its interaction with the market under the coordination of dedicated office Range managers (who provide a link between R&D and market needs).
+The first effects of this market-oriented policy were visible during the Retail Congress held in May 2009, which resulted in positive feedback with respect to our products and pricing.